pingcap/docs-cn/tidb-binlog/deploy-tidb-binlog.md

 2. Modify the `tidb-ansible/inventory.ini` file.

-    Add the deployment machine IPs for `drainer_servers`.
+    Add the target machine IPs for `drainer_servers`.
 Set `initial_commit_ts` to the value you have obtained, which is only used for the initial start of Drainer.

     - Assume that the downstream is MySQL with the alias `drainer_mysql`: